Shanecolbertgit/Kickstart/README.md

 # Kickstart
- Crows funding application using bloackchain for funding with fullstach application applyed to frontend
+ Crowd funding application using bloackchain for the backend funding with a application applyed to frontend